 * Doesn’t recline, so not suitable for babes under 6 months.

-Never mind that the straps remind me of an electric chair (creepy), the Tripp Trapp by Stokke is a true classic and an all-time mommy favorite.
+Never mind that the straps remind me of an electric chair (creepy), the Tripp Trapp by Stokke is a true classic and an all-time parent favorite.

-Once your child is finished using the chair, the whole thing can be converted to a stool or an adult chair.
+Once your child is finished using the high chair, the whole thing can be converted to a stool or an adult chair.
 This chair is pricier than most, but you’ll use it for MUCH longer.
 They also hold their resale value very well, as you will notice on Craigslist.
-See it in action here.

 Space Saver Chairs